Proto-Celtic language: Preterite formations

 The s-, t-, and root aorist preterites take Indo-European secondary endings, while the reduplicated suffix preterite took stative endings.
 These endings are:

 t-preterite

 The Old Irish t-preterite was traditionally assumed to be a divergent evolution from the s-preterite, but that derivation was challenged by Jay Jasanoff, who alleges that they were instead imperfects of Narten presents.
 Either derivation requires Narten ablaut anyway, leading to a stem vowel i in the singular and e in the plural.
 The stem vowel in the t-preterite was leveled to *e if the next consonant was either velar or *m, and *i in front of *r or *l.

+Suffixless preterites

+Many suffixless preterite formations featured reduplication.
+The nature of the reduplication depends on the structure of the root.

 Future formations

-One major formation of the future in Celtic, the s-future.
-It is a descendant of the Proto-Indo-European (h₁)se-desirative, with i-reduplication in many verbs.
-The Old Irish a- and s-future come from here.

-Another future formation, attested only in Gaulish, is the -sye-desiderative.